 We recorded these pieces while standing in a circle around an ambisonic microphone, capturing a balanced sound from all directions, and our performances of this set take a similar form: we stand and sing in a circle, inviting audience members to sit in an inner circle of chairs, for a once-in-a-lifetime live surround-sound experience.
 Each piece is carefully staged to showcase how music moves between our voices.

-Our gratitude to Renee Gladman for her art above, Plans for Sentences #59, 2018
+Our gratitude also to Renee Gladman for her art above, Plans for Sentences #59, 2018